 - stiffness in your lumbar region and cervical spinal column.

 This condition can develop in any joint, but some common targets are as follows:

 If you are an athlete or obese, you are more likely to experience wear and tear of knees.
 Hence, you may suffer from tricompartmental osteoarthritis.
 The cartilage encapsulates your bones and cushions the sliding movements, but with constant use, it gradually wears away leading to chondromalacia patella .

 However, suppose you have chondromalacia patellar knee discomfort.
 In that case, you may experience symptoms like:

 - pain behind the knee

 - knee sensitivity

-- pain aggravated by strenuous activities (squatting, running, jumping, moving on stairs, long time sitting)
+- experiencing knee pain when squatting, running, jumping, moving on stairs, or long time sitting

-Also, this condition also impacts the knee’s range of motion (knee ROM) that includes:
+Also, this condition also impacts the knee’s range of motion that includes:

 - knee flexion